|Responsible Executive:||Finance and Administration|

-D. Business Expenses - Other expenses normally associated with travel that are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
-They include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel and fully documented.
+4. Business Expenses – Other expenses normally associated with travel.
+They are reimbursable regardless of whether a traveler receives lodging and meal reimbursement on an actual expense or per diem basis and provided adequate documentation is included in the expense report.
+They include registration fees, communication fees, portage, and incidental travel expenses clearly related to the purpose of the travel.

-• Registration Fees – Registration fees incurred as a result of business are allowable and must be substantiated with an agenda, paid receipt, and printed documents indicating the registration fee, and the place and date of the event.
+• Registration Fees – Registration fees incurred as a result of University business are allowable and must be substantiated with an agenda, paid receipt, and printed documents indicating the registration fee, and the place and date of the event.

-• Communication Fees – Communication expenses, including telephone calls, wires, and/or faxes, incurred as a result of University business are reimbursable.
-Communication expenses to contact the traveler’s family or for other non-business purposes is not eligible for reimbursement.
+• Communication Fees – Communication expenses, including telephone calls, wires, internet and/or faxes, incurred as a result of University business are reimbursable.
+Communication expenses to contact the traveler’s family or for other non-business purposes are not eligible for reimbursement.
 Any calls to a traveler's personal residence for which the traveler is asking reimbursement must be justified.
 All communication expenses must be substantiated by a receipt.

 • Portage – Portage charges shall not exceed $1 per bag or a total of $5 per occasion.